 - Social media monitoring.

-- Alternatives to incarceration, including managing certain inmate groups (e.g., the elderly) in nonsecure settings.
+- Alternatives to incarceration, including managing certain groups of incarcerated persons (e.g., the elderly) in nonsecure settings.

 - Handheld technologies to detect electronic devices and weapons at a distance.